kaluskam/cryptocurrencies-exchange-comparison/README.md

 * `CryptoExchangesApiRequesting.xml` - saving files as ORC from both Binance and KuCoin
 * `CryptoDataUploadToHive.xml` - added upload to hive table
 * `spark_commands_hive.txt` - sample commands how to work with hive tables in pyspark
+* `screenshots nifi` - contains screenshots of parts of nifi

 #### About hive tables:
   * `binance_old` - contains all records from binance